ModernRonin/Blazor.Mvu/README.md

 ```
 The `State`and messages are pretty straight-forward (forget about `State.OpenPerUser`'s implementation for now, that's a detail of the domain and has nothing to do with **Blazor.Mvu**).

 `Updater` is very similar to the other updater we already saw, but the signature of it's `InitializeAsync` method differs: where the updater for the whole application had no arguments for this method, updaters for *pages* are passed the current application state.
 Our `Updater`uses that to calculate the initial `Logic.Sandbox.State` for the view.
+Whenever the application state changes, this method will be called again.

 Again, state and message are completely immutable, and the updater holds no state at all (but could have c'tor injected dependencies, for example to send updated state to some backend proxy).